opral/monorepo/packages/ide-extension/README.md

 | `extractMessageOptions`    | `Array` | An array of objects that define options for extracting messages.
 Each object has a property `callback` that is a function which is called when the user finishes the message extraction command.
 The `callback` function takes two arguments of type `string`: `messageId` (the message identifier entered by the user) and `selection` (the text which was extracted), and returns a `string` that represents the code which should be inserted into the document. |
 | `documentSelectors`        | `Array` | An array of [VS Code DocumentSelectors](https://code.visualstudio.com/api/references/document-selector) that specify for which files/programming languages the extension should be activated.
 Each document selector is an object with optional properties `language`, `scheme`, `pattern`, and `notebookType`.                                                                                                                                                     |

+For this example, the extension parses strings with a `t` translation function & gives the according extract options `{t("messageID")}` & `t("messageID")`.
+You can fully customize this behavior with the example code below.

 ```js
 export async function defineConfig(env) {
 	const { default: ideExtensionPlugin } = await env.$import(